pmndrs/zustand/docs/getting-started/comparison.md

 Zustand is a single store, while Jotai consists of primitive atoms and allows composing them together.
-The last one is Zustand store is global in memory, but Jotai atoms are not (are definitions that do not hold values) and that's why you can use it outside React.
+The last one is Zustand store is global in memory, but Jotai atoms are not (are definitions that do not hold values) and that's why you can not use it outside React.

 ```ts
 import create from 'zustand'